 Relation of West Jersey and South Jersey

 To a very large extent South Jersey

 ) all but Ocean County were in the jurisdiction of West Jersey.
-In fact, the southernmost municipality of what is now Ocean County, (Little Egg Harbor Township), was in West Jersey at that time.
+In fact, the southernmost municipality of what is now Ocean County, (Little Egg Harbor Township),

 The West Jersey regions north of Burlington were not thickly settled, the Delaware River was not navigable much past Burlington City and the falls of Trenton area stopped further passage altogether.

 As indicated above, all of today's Ocean County was in East Jersey with the exception of Little Egg Harbor Township (which was transferred from Burlington to Ocean County in 1890).
 Settlement in this area was even lighter than in the northwest: as late as 1790 the population probably did not exceed 2000 (about 3 percent of the South Jersey population at that time).

 This site maintained by

-Last updated: 2005 Eleventh Month, 4th.
+Last updated: 2020 Sixth Month, 17th.